etiennebr/rstdocs/optpreproc.rst

 both delivered as 1 degree by 1 degree tiles:

 -  `The Shuttle Radar topographic Mission
    (SRTM) <http://www2.jpl.nasa.gov/srtm/>`_  is a 90 meters resolution DEM, obtained by radar interferometry during a campaign of the Endeavour space shuttle from NASA in 2000.

 -  The `Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) <http://www.ersdac.or.jp/GDEM/E/2.html>`_  is a 30 meters resolution DEM obtained by stereoscopic processing of the archive of the ASTER instrument.

-The **Orfeo ToolBox** relies on capabilities for sensor modelling and DEM handling.
+The **Orfeo Toolbox** relies on `OSSIM <http://www.ossim.org/>`_ capabilities for sensor modelling and DEM handling.
 Tiles of a given DEM are supposed to be located within a single directory.
 General elevation support is also supported from GeoTIFF files.

 Whenever an application or **Monteverdi** module requires a DEM, the option **elev.dem** allows set the DEM directory.
 This directory must